 But the Goa government has been dragging its feet.
 It gives assurances in the Legislative Assembly, but takes little concrete action.
 Issuing show cause notices and stop work orders, the government’s favourite mode of ‘action’, accomplishes little.

+What is needed is to seize expensive mining machinery from these illegal mines and to stop export of illegally mined ore.
+It is only when they are hit where it hurts - in earnings - that illegal miners and exporters of illegally mined ore will think twice about what they are doing.
 Now, it is not just the opposition but the central government that has slammed mineral-rich states like Goa for doing little or nothing to contain illegal mining.
 On Friday, Union Mines Minister Bijoy Krishna Handique firmly told mining secretaries of mineral-rich states to prepare “state-specific action plans within a week”.
 The minister said his ministry has issued a specific directive to the states to submit reports on this every month.

 Mining Secretaries of Goa, Jharkhand, Karnataka, Orissa, Andhra Pradesh, Maharashtra and Chhattisgarh were present at the meeting.
 The minister also asked the states to prohibit sale of illegally mined minerals and assured that it will institutionalise mechanisms to keep a close watch on ports and railway sidings.
 Mr Handique told states that their lackadaisical way of dealing with the problem has led to it assuming endemic proportions.